LeanneTN/CoV-DTI/README.md

 ## Run the code
 To run our experiments:
 1. Unzip data.rar in ./data.
-2. Execute <code>NeoDTI_for_COVID19.py</code> to run the cross validation results of NeoDTI as well as the prediction.
+2. Execute <code>python NeoDTI_for_COVID19.py</code> to run the 10 fold cross validation results of NeoDTI as well as the prediction results.
 Options are:
-`-d: The embedding dimension d, default: 1024.`
+`-d: The embedding dimension d, default: 512.`
 `-n: Global norm to be clipped, default: 1.`
-`-k: The dimension of project matrices, default: 512.`
+`-k: The dimension of project matrices, default: 256.`
+`-r: The number of 10 fold cross validation to run, default: 10.`
+`-e: The epoch number for model training, default: 5000.`
+`-l: L2 regularization strength, default: 0.`

 # Data description
 * drug.txt: list of drug names.